ninchat/ninchat-api/api.md

 some.
 It specifies the exclusive first or last message identifier (depending on the `history_order` parameter).
 The latest messages are returned by default.
 Empty string indicates the beginning of history.

+If `message_fold` is set, only folded messages are returned.

 The meaning of `history_length` is as follows: